Coined Cuisine

 Chili-Lime Mukimame (Shelled Edamame)

-Published: May 8, 2024 · Modified: Nov 12, 2024 by Shani W. · This post may contain affiliate links and advertisements.
-For more information, please see my privacy policy. · Leave a Comment
+Modified: Nov 12, 2024 · Published: May 8, 2024 by Shani W. · This post may contain affiliate links · Leave a Comment

 Chili-Lime Mukimame (or Shelled Edamame) is one of the most popular appetizers at sushi restaurants, and for good reason!
 These babies are sautéed in chili crisp, lime juice, and spices so you can have a protein-packed dish in about 5 minutes.